ONSdigital/dp-frontend-feedback-controller/README.md

 ## Dependencies

-- dp-design-system - Serves CSS and JS for the page
 - Run a local mail server to receive feedback if not running the feedback stack
 - No further dependencies other than those defined in `go.mod`